 Plate Tectonics and Life

 Earthquakes are feared for their destructive, deadly force.
-But they are part of a geological process - plate tectonics - that some scientists say is vital for the existence of life itself.
-Without the ever-changing land surfaces that plate tectonics produces, or the high continental masses raised above sea level by earthquake activity, planet Earth would atrophy into a lifeless mass, like our neighbour Mars.
+But they are part of a geological process, plate tectonics, that some scientists say is vital for existence of life itself.
+Without the ever-changing land surfaces that plate tectonics produces , or the high continental masses raised above sea level by earthquake activity, planet Earth would atrophy into a lifeless mass like our neighbour Mars.
 But why is Earth the only planet with plate tectonics?
-And, when did they start?
+And when did they start.
 The clues are so faint, the traces so ephemeral, that researchers are only now beginning to find tentative answers.
-Extraordinarily, some say that life itself has changed the forces in plate tectonics, and helped to shape the world.
+And extraordinarily, some say that life itself has changed the forces in plate tectonics, and helped to shape the world.